-To move live exotic CWD susceptible species to or from a premises, the owner must obtain a Premises Identification Number (PIN) or Location Identification Number (LID) from the TAHC or

-United States Department of Agriculture (USDA).
-All live exotic CWD susceptible species moved or transported within the state must have an official identification device (ID).
-For more information on PINs, LIDs, and official ID, contact the TAHC Animal Disease Traceability (ADT) Department at 512-719-0733...
+The movement of live exotic CWD susceptible species to or from a premises, requires an owner to obtain a Premises Identification Number (PIN) or Location Identification Number (LID) from the TAHC or United States Department of Agriculture (USDA).
+All live exotic CWD susceptible species moved or transported within the state must have official identification (ID).
+For more information on PINs, LIDs, and official ID, contact the TAHC Animal Disease Traceability (ADT) Department at 512-719-0733.